William J. A. Bailey: Career

-In fact, Radithor was a chronically lethal mixture, and was responsible for the death of Eben Byers in 1932, who died of radiation-induced cancer after drinking about 1,400 bottles of Radithor.
+Radithor was a chronically lethal mixture, and was responsible for the death of Eben Byers in 1932, who died of radiation-induced cancer after having drunk about 1,400 bottles of Radithor.

 Bailey also invented the Radiendocrinator around 1930.
 This was a cased source, intended to be worn against the skin.

 During World War II, Bailey was the wartime manager of the electronic division of International Business Machines.

 Death

 Bailey died of bladder cancer on May 17, 1949.
 When his body was exhumed nearly 20 years later, it was found to be "ravaged by radiation".